GregMarshall999/kata-bank-backend/TEST.md

 - Repository tests use @SpringBootTest for database integration
 - Test data is minimal and focused
 - Controller tests use MockMvc for isolated endpoint testing
+- Statement tests use pagination to handle large datasets efficiently

 ## Troubleshooting